-This website has been superseded by two new sites: a site providing educational resources, Freedom to Believe, and a site that provides access to primary source information about hundreds of prosecutions for religious crime, Caribbean Religious Trials.
+This website is accompanied by two new sites: a site providing educational resources, Freedom to Believe, and a site that provides access to primary source information about hundreds of prosecutions for religious crime, Caribbean Religious Trials.
 Both were produced as part of the AHRC ‘Freedom to Believe’ project.
 For more information, please visit those sites.
-This site will remain as a resource but will not be further updated.
+This site will remain as a resource.

 Elsa Goveia Prize